 Douglas Adams, creator of the Hitchhikers Guide to the Galaxy has died.
 They met him once, and he signed a copy of his latest (and final HHG) book, Mostly Harmless.
 They are proud that they actually woke him out of his book-signing stupor.
 And of course, his best quote (and they know that it is… Continue reading 42 items of sad news

 Not suitable for younger surfers.
 Really.
 If you’re under, oh, let’s say about 13 or so, this will only creep you out.

+Americans, rejoice!
+They have solved the problem of the electorial college debate.
+Your platitudes are not needed, but are appreciated.
 The simple, obvious solution is this: For the next four years, we have no President.
 Imagine a sign on the white house that says, “Back in 4 years” — doesn’t that have a nice ring… Continue reading What to do with the election?